 At the same time, we’re seeing an incredible amount of exciting companies at very early-stages, notably in the applied AI space.
 We have always been vocal about our love for “swing for the fences” companies, those that have the potential to completely redefine industries.
-As more early startups fit this criteria, we want to continue making the best investments possible when it makes sense for us, the company, and our investors – without limiting ourselves to a stage focus.
+As more early startups fit these criteria, we want to continue making the best investments possible when it makes sense for us, the company, and our investors – without limiting ourselves to a stage focus.

-So, our team is dedicating more time and energy working with founders that are still in the nascent steps of their companies.
+So, our team is dedicating more time and energy to working with founders that are still in the nascent steps of their companies.
 We believe that we can provide a lot of expertise and value to founders, and this commitment is extremely complementary to Brightspark’s investment thesis.

-Despite our unique investment model, we will continue to be a structured, bona-fide VC partner for entrepreneurs.
+Despite our unique investment model, we will continue to be a structured, bonafide VC partner for entrepreneurs.
 In the last year, we’ve grown our investment team to broaden our expertise and diversify our involvement in the VC community.
 We think that this flexibility will give us an edge in the ecosystem.

 How we define “pre-Seed/Seed”

-Generally speaking and by definition, a Seed company is at a very early stage in their lifecycle, and requires capital to fund continued product R&D and business model iterations.
+Generally speaking and by definition, a Seed company is at a very early stage in their lifecycle and requires capital to fund continued product R&D and business model iterations.
 An initial seed investment round typically ranges from $250,000 to $1,000,000.

-To us, investing in companies at this stage means taking more risks that usual by partnering hands-on with an exceptionally solid team that has some proof points of their technology working as well as proof of market fit, but no significant market traction nor moving parts in their business model.
+To us, investing in companies at this stage means taking more risks than usual by partnering hands-on with an exceptionally solid team that has some proof points of their technology working as well as proof of market fit, but no significant market traction nor moving parts in their business model.

 As an investment, pre-Seed/Seed companies have very unique characteristics and can be an interesting way for investors to diversify their portfolio – more on that later.